danoliver1/kubernetes-201/istio-ambient/step-01.md

 In summary, the key difference between a standard Istio installation and Istio Ambient mode is the inclusion of profile=ambient in the istiod Helm release, along with the additional Helm releases for ztunnel and istio-cni.

-Before moving on, heck all of the Istio pods are showing as `Running`
+Before moving on, check all of the Istio pods are showing as `Running`

 ```bash
 kubectl get pods -n istio-system